Save $300 Today

 How the self-paced,

-But that doesn’t mean you’ll be in this alone.
-You’ll receive email access to our instructors who can answer any question you have about applying the coursework in your real-world project environment.
+You’ll also receive email access to our instructors who can answer any question you have about applying the coursework in your real-world project environment.
 What’s more, you’ll receive weekly guidepost emails to keep you focused and moving, and a business analyst planning template you’ll use to apply what you’ve learned.

 Let’s take a quick look at each component.